zWolfrost/strindex/README.md

 You can run `strindex -h` to see the available arguments.

 These are the available actions:
 - `create`: Create a list of strings from a PE file (a strindex).
-Use `-f` to enable force mode, and replace strings in the same offset they were found.
-Use `-c` to create a strindex that uses the original strings as references.
+Use `-f` to enable force mode, and replace strings at the same offset they were found.
+Use `-c` to create a strindex that uses the original strings as references instead of pointers.
 - `patch`: Patch a PE file with a strindex.
 Strindexes compressed with gzip are also supported for all actions.
 - `update` Update a strindex pointers' with the updated version of a file.
 - `filter`: Filter a strindex by detected language, wordlist or length.
 You can specify those in the strindex settings.